njzhangyifei/config-lite-vim/README.md

 ### Usage
 It should be fairly easy.
 Just follow the following instructions step by step.

+If you have Vundle.vim installed, you may get an error, but you can ignore it.

 #### How to Install
 1. Checkout this repository (preferable to your home directory)